What this guide is meant to do

-- Disable any plugin or theme which is causing the issue.
+- Disable any plugin or theme that is causing the issue.
 This can be done by renaming the folder of the plugin or theme using an SFTP connection, simply adding -dis to the end should suffice.

 As an example, the error above can be seen in the PHP logs:

 The theme I am using (Divi-child), has incorrect syntax on line 6 of functions.php.
 This can be fixed by rolling back to the backup I made before the change.
 We could also open the file with an SFTP connection and correct the syntax issue, I removed a ";" to generate the error on line 6, so it needs to be replaced.
 This error could also be seen by enabling the staging environment and turning on WP_Debug.

 The site cannot be reached

 This one isn't actually a WordPress issue or an issue with the hosting of a site, but it comes up often enough that I should mention it, as it technically takes the website down.
 In this case, the domain itself is not pointing directly to your website host, I tried going to a random domain fehubugadersgos.com to get this screenshot, but you may also notice something like this if anything happens to the domain's connection to your hosting.
 Whether it is the domain is expired, or something happens with the nameservers for a domain.
 In this case, you need to contact whomever you registered the domain with or the company that has the nameservers.
 If you're looking for some more information on domain basics, or how to set it up with Website Pro, check out this article: /hc/en-us/articles/4406959983255